Skip to Content

 Storage of leftover zucchini bread

-If you need to store leftover zucchini bread simply wrap it in plastic wrap and store at room temperature for 3 days.
+If you need to store leftover zucchini bread, simply wrap it in plastic wrap and store it at room temperature for 3 days.

 Freezing chocolate zucchini bread

-Just wrap the bread in plastic wrap, store it in a zip-top baggie, and place it in the freezer for up to 3 months.
+You can wrap the bread in plastic wrap, store it in a zip-top baggie, and freeze it for up to three months.

-To defrost just remove it from the freezer and let defrost on the counter at room temperature.
+To defrost, just remove it from the freezer and let it defrost on the counter at room temperature.

 A slice of Chocolate Zucchini Bread on a table.